aleksasiriski/hcloud-rffmpeg/README.md

 # HCLOUD-RFFMPEG

+# IMPORTANT
+## I'm making a rewrite of this script in GO Lang which will also include instructions on how to setup equivalent functionality on Kubernetes!

 ## Setup
 1) Set the required environment variables
 2) Share the volume of rffmpeg config directory with jellyfin